New Zealand

 Step 4: The company secretary issues and holds on to the share certificates

-Also on the Purchase Date, the company secretary issues share certificates in the name of the employee/consultant who then becomes a shareholder of the company.
-The number of share certificates and the number of shares covered by each certificate should match the vesting schedule.
+On the Purchase Date, the company secretary issues share certificates in the name of the employee/consultant, who then becomes a company shareholder.

 The company secretary keeps the share certificates in the name of the employee/consultant and the Share Power in escrow.